Goodman-lab/CONFPASS/README.md

 Single point energy output file: Name_idx_spe.out

 9. Perform the pas test on multiple result folders under the same directory.
 The priority list is generated using the default setting.
 Generate a csv file to summarise the result.
+(Please do not include other irrelavent folders in the specified path)
 ```python
 python -m confpass --path ./test_demo --pas_multi --csv
 ```